Evangelion (mecha): Cultural references and interpretations

 Eva's pilots are called Children.
 According to writers Kazuhisa Fujie and Martin Foster, the choice of the word may refer to the expression "children of God" mentioned in the New Testament.
-The term remains in the plural even in the case of a single subject in the Japanese version, which for the filmbooks of the series constitutes a reference to the various clones of Rei Ayanami.
+The term remains in the plural even in the case of a single subject in the Japanese version, which for the film books of the series constitutes a reference to the various clones of Rei Ayanami.
 According to Gualtiero Cannarsi, the choice to keep the term in the plural is an homage to Tomino's Ideon series.
 Critics have noted how mecha-related terms such as Umbilical Cable, Children, the name Eva itself, and LCL, similar to amniotic fluid, are related to motherhood.
 Others, including Oguro, have associated the cockpit with the image of a womb.
 Critic Mariana Ortega noted how Asuka in the fourteenth episode compares Eva to a mother's womb and breast, and Shinji in the twentieth episode curls up in a fetal position inside the cockpit; according to her, the mother figure in Evangelion thus becomes literally and metaphorically cannibalistic.

 The A10 nerve (A10 神経, A10 shinkei), the main synchronization nerve of the Evangelion neural interface system, has been compared by official material to real nerves that are connected to emotions such as anxiety, fear, happiness, and pleasure, and play an important role in relation to the emotional perception of love.
 The term nerve is improper, since it is a simplification used in the operative language of Nerv; the acronym A10 indicates the ventral tegmental area, otherwise called area A10.
 According to Protoculture Addicts magazine, "when humans fall in love or feel close to their family, the part of the brain labeled A-10 comes into play.
 Strangely, the pilots of Evas have to use this part of their brains to merge with their Eva.
 That makes them warriors of love, with the power of love to protect their loved ones".
 According to Yoshiyuki Sadamoto, character designer of the series, "the power of love drives this weapon of mass destruction".